 Rise of Empires: Ottoman / 2020: A historical Turkish docudrama, with Cem Yiğit Üzümoğlu and Tommaso Basili.
 Its first season, composed of 6 episodes, is directed by Emre Şahin and written by Kelly McPherson.
 The series became available for streaming on Netflix on January 24, 2020.
 It is about the Ottoman Empire and Mehmet the Conqueror and tells the story of the fall of Constantinople in 1453.

-And you what is your favorite Turkish TV series?
-Do not hesitate to share your experience with us!
+What about you, what is your favorite Turkish TV series?
+Do not hesitate to share your experience in the comment section!
+For any questions, contact us!